MELScience/blog.melscience.com/en/2015-06-01-what-did-just-make-Australia-shores-glow-blue.md

 <a href="https://www.flickr.com/photos/intelfreepress/12838515965">Photo </a> <span style="color: grey;">by IntelFreePress / CC BY-SA 2.0 </span>

-Unlike incandescence, luminescence does not need any heat and is, thus, often called “cold”.
+Unlike incandescence, luminescence does not need any heat to produce light and is, thus, often called “cold”.
 In both cases, the mechanism of light generation is similar: electrons absorb some form of energy and then release it as photons upon relaxation to their original low-energy state.
 Yet, in incadescence the atoms are so hot that their energised electrons can break loose and jump from one atom to another before relaxing, while in luminescence they drop back without leaving the atoms.
 Both processes last until the supply of energy is stopped.

 ##What about the “bio” part?